cloudmesh-community/book/chapters/prg/python/python-subprocess.md

   check_output().
 Otherwise, None.

-* `subprocess.PIPE`: Special value that can be used as the stdin, stdout or stderr argument to Popen and indicates that a pipe to the standard stream should be opened.
+* `subprocess.PIPE`: Special value that can be used as the stdin, stdout, or stderr argument to Popen and indicates that a pipe to the standard stream should be opened.
 Most useful with Popen.communicate().